2023 Pakistani protests: Second Phase (9–12 May)

 Authorities imposed Section 144 in all provinces of Pakistan, and the Interior Minister Rana Sanaullah requested the deployment of soldiers from the Pakistan Army in Punjab and Khyber Pakhtunkhwa as the police force was deemed incapable of handling the situation.
 As a result, 10 companies of the Army were dispatched to Punjab after the announcement was made.

 The Supreme Court of Pakistan has since deemed the arrest of Imran Khan as unlawful, ordering the Pakistani authorities to release him.

 The army was deployed across the country as the death toll was rising in clashes between protestors and security forces.

 On 12 May, Khan was released on bail and made his way to his personal residence on Lahore.
 Once out of prison he stated that "I am 100% sure I will be arrested again." and also noted that arrest warrants will be issued for his wife, Bushra Bibi, and that she too will likely be arrested.
 In an attempt to quell the situation, the Pakistani government shut down the rest of the internet, which failed to stifle the discontent and further fueled the protests across the country.

 Pakistani police surrounded Khan's house in Lahore on 17 May.
 Authorities issued a 24-hour deadline to Khan to surrender suspects, linked to the previous weeks violence, allegedly sheltered inside his home but the deadline expired without his arrest.
 He said he asked journalists to come to his home, which led to a de-escalation with police.
 "So that defused the situation because clearly there were no terrorists.
 So that's when the police could not take action," the former prime minister added.

 Prosecutions

 In July 2024, an anti-terrorism court order linked PTI founder Imran Khan to a conspiracy to incite unrest if arrested, citing witness testimonies and a May 7 meeting where he allegedly urged party leaders to prepare for violence.
 His bail was denied.
 On August 25, 2025, a Faisalabad court sentenced 59 individuals, including senior PTI leaders, to 10 years in prison over the May 9 riots, while 34 were acquitted for lack of evidence.
 The judgment cited a broader conspiracy allegedly planned in Rawalpindi and Lahore, though defense counsel questioned the credibility of the three key police witnesses.
 Warrants were issued for 75 absentees, and over 160 PTI members had properties confiscated under the Anti-Terrorism Act.

+In January 2026, a Pakistani anti-terrorism court sentenced eight journalists and social media commentators to life imprisonment in absentia, ruling that their digital activity in support of Imran Khan promoted fear and unrest under anti-terrorism laws.
+Those convicted included YouTubers Adil Raja and Syed Akbar Hussain, journalists Wajahat Saeed Khan, Sabir Shakir and Shaheen Sehbai, commentator Haider Raza Mehdi, and analyst Moeed Pirzada.
+Saeed Khan said he was never notified of the proceedings, while the Committee to Protect Journalists described the cases as retaliatory measures against critical reporting.